kups23/alx-low_level_programming/0x08-recursion/README.md

 # Describe what functions do
 - 0-puts_recursion.c function prints a string
+- 1-print_rev_recursion.c function prints string in reverse